Skip to contents

 file

-Either a path to a file, a connection, or literal data (either a single string or a raw vector).
+Either a path to a file, a connection, or literal data (either a single string or a raw vector). file can also be a character vector containing multiple filepaths or a list containing multiple connections.

-Files ending in .gz, .bz2, .xz, or .zip will be automatically uncompressed.
+Files ending in .gz, .bz2, .xz, or .zip will be automatically decompressed.
 Files starting with http://, https://, ftp://, or ftps:// will be automatically downloaded.
-Remote gz files can also be automatically downloaded and decompressed.
+Remote compressed files (.gz, .bz2, .xz, .zip) will be automatically downloaded and decompressed.

 Literal data is most useful for examples and tests.
-To be recognised as literal data, the input must be either wrapped with I(), be a string containing at least one new line, or be a vector containing at least one string with a new line.
+To be recognised as literal data, wrap the input with I().

 sources